malcolmbarrett/supercollidr/content/project/rpackages.md

 tags = ["R", "coding"]

 # Project summary to display on homepage.
-summary = "DAG analysis and visualization, working with confounders, visualization for meta-analyses"
+summary = "DAG analysis and visualization, visualization for meta-analyses, tools for causal inference, and more"

 # Optional image to display on homepage.
 image_preview = "rpackage_proj.png"